 4. Fourth Base

 The fourth base is the final act.
-Sometimes referred to as home run, it means penetrative sex.
-It is an act of ultimate intimacy that requires trust and comfort.
-Sex is about mutual pleasure.
+Sometimes referred to as a home run, it means penetrative sex.
+It is an act of ultimate intimacy that requires trust, deep love, and comfort.
+Physical intimacy is about mutual pleasure.
 Sensing and fulfilling each other’s needs makes the experience satisfying for both parties.

-There is no hard and fast rule about the right time to have sex.
-Some people go for it in the first meeting while others wait for months.
+There is no hard and fast rule about the right time to get physically intimate.
+Some people go for it in the first meeting, while others wait for months.
 It is a personal choice.
-Going all the way is a big decision and should be taken after proper deliberation.
-Some couples engage in casual sex with no strings attached; however, both partners need to be on the same page.
+Going all the way is a big decision and should be taken after deliberation.
+Some couples engage in casual physical intimacy with no strings attached; whereas some may expect a commitment.
+However, both partners must always initiate clear and transparent communication to be on the same page.

 Several movies, TV shows, and books have tried to capture the essence of lovemaking over the years.
 Exposure to these media might lead to illusions about the whole experience.
-We might start believing that sex is always beautiful, smooth, and perfect.
+We might believe lovemaking is always beautiful, smooth, and perfect.
 However, the experience can sometimes be awkward or uncomfortable.
 Hence, it is essential to keep an open mind.

 Tips to remember

-- Be 100% sure before having sex.
+- Be 100% sure before getting physical.
 Don’t let any pressure coerce you.

 - When you decide to have sex, go ahead without any outlandish expectations about perfection.
-Relax and have fun.
+Relax, set your sexual vulnerability free, and have fun.

 - Share with your partner if something feels uncomfortable, and don’t do anything against your will.
 State your boundaries clearly.